VedantGirkar/WRANGLING_PROJECT/README.md

 ---

+## Order of Operations
+1. NYC.py: Fetches data from the New York Times API and saves it as a CSV file.
+2. Data_Ingest.py: Ingests the data for the Stocks, Reddit Sentiment, and Guardian Sentiment, & combines them into a single DataFrame with the NYC data.
+3. Data Analysis : There are two models, Random Forest and XGBoost, which are trained on the combined DataFrame.
+3.1 Random Forest: Trains a Random Forest Regressor to predict the next day's Close price.
+3.2 XGBoost: Trains an XGBoost Regressor with quantile regression to estimate confidence intervals.

+---

 ## Objective
 The primary goal of this project is to:
 - Predict the next day's high price of Tesla stock.